 Groups and Activities

 The Job Search Center regularly offers workshops in Networking and LinkedIn for entrepreneurs, job seekers and anyone who wants to upgrade their business relationship building skills.
 Both are for a combined group of job seekers and relationship networking business development people.
 Our work appeals to professionals in all walks of life and all ages and stages of professional development.
 In all our workshops we share principles, encouragement and practical suggestions.
 In both of these workshops we practice using the skills.
-My website has all the listings on the Workshops page.
+My website has all the listings on the Services page.

 Encore NEO was researched and developed to help professionals over 50 plan the next stage of their life and then implement that plan.
 They have lots of resources for job seekers, people deciding about and/or building a business and those interested in just plain making life more wonderful after the half-century mark.
 Tim Lybarger is the founder.
 You can reach him at 802-760-8344.
 Please tell him I suggested them.